PaulUithol/Backbone-relational/README.md

 * Bi-directional relations automatically notify related models of changes.
 * Decide how relations are serialized using the `includeInJSON` option (just id, or the full set of attributes, in which case the relations of this object are in turn serialized as well).
 * Convert nested objects in a model's attributes into Models when using the `createModels` option upon initialization.
-* Bind events on the RelationalModel to listen for addition/removal on it's HasMany relations ('add:<key>' and 'remove:<key>').
+* Bind events on the RelationalModel to listen for addition/removal on it's HasMany relations ('add:&lt;key>' and 'remove:&lt;key>').

 ### Example: